jcswanson/SpeedScrabble/README.md

-# SpeedScrabble
+# Speed Words
-Game that uses dictionary to check for completed words and tally as high a score as possible within 60 seconds.
+- Scrabble game that uses dictionary to check for completed words and tally as high a score as the user can obtain within 60 seconds.
+Built from "Advanced Do-it-Yourself Java Games" book by Annette Goddtland.
+- Utilizes the timer from the game-timer repository